hxlnt/nobadmemories.com/src/render/posts/how-to-record-emulator-gameplay-footage-on-osx.html.md

 6. Click the record button, draw a box around the visible playfield, and click Start Recording.
 7. Click on the OpenEmu window to reactivate it, and start capturing your footage!
 You might want to select Controls > Restart Emulation in OpenEmu to get the gameplay footage right from the beginning.
-8. To stop recording, right click on QuickTime in the taskbar and select Stop Screen Recording.
+8. To stop recording, right click on QuickTime in the dock and select Stop Screen Recording.
 The movie will open, and at this point you can either save it (File > Save...) or trim it (Edit > Trim...) before saving.

 Now you have a high-quality recording of your gameplay, complete with audio!
 (Hint: QuickTime saves files with a .mov, which doesn't always play nice with Twitter and other browser uploads.
 However, you can rename the file with a .m4v extension to get around these issues.)

 When you're done, reenable your default output device.
 The Soundflower multi-output device you created will be saved for the next time you want to reenable it.
+Hint: You can also change default output devices by clicking the volume icon on the taskbar.

 I hope this has been helpful to anyone wanting a quick and easy way to record high-quality gameplay footage from OpenEmu.
 Enjoy!